 This persisted for about an hour and a half, with marchers spreading out near the Civic Center and dispersing to after-march science fair activities.
 A few who weren’t ready to end the celebration of science even made their way to Berkeley for the afternoon march.

 In Berkeley, a group of graduate students organized a rally and march starting from Sproul Plaza, the site of multiple demonstrations during the Free Speech Movement.
-A crowd of over a thousand students and community members cheered as speakers described how their experiences as researchers inspired them to become activists.
+A crowd of over a thousand students and community members cheered as speakers described how their experiences as medical researchers have not only developed new and/or improve existing drug treatments, but it has inspired them to become activists.
+Thanks to students like them we are able go to uk meds online pharmacy and find the best medication to fight our condition.
 In addition to celebrating the importance of basic research and the value of a scientific mindset, the speakers reminded scientists about the internal work needed to improve their own communities.
 Graduate student Frances Roberts-Gregory described the barriers she has faced as a Black woman pursuing scientific research and advocated thinking more broadly about what a scientist looks like and who science is designed to serve.